gluonhq/gluon-samples/pws-gluoncloudlink-whiteboard/README.md

 When the mobile application generates an item on the whiteboard, Gluon CloudLink can push data to other back ends, by configuring a connector in your Gluon Application.
-Download the Gluon CloudLink Dashboard application from http://gluonhq.com/products/cloudlink/cloudlink-dashboard/.
-Run the application with the following command:
+Download the Gluon CloudLink Dashboard application from the Gluon CloudLink portal.
+Run the application with the following command (make sure you replace the version number with the one from your Dashboard version):

 ~~~
-$ java -jar cloudlink-dashboard-3.0.0-preview-b3.jar
+$ java -jar cloudlink-dashboard-3.2.9.jar
 ~~~

-Sign in with the key and secret of your Gluon Application and navigate to the Configuration section.
+Sign in with the email and password provided in the portal and navigate to the Configuration section.
 Select `REST` from the combo box at the top and click the + button.
 In the URL textfield, enter the application URL you received from PWS, appending it with `/cloudlink`.
 Click the Save button to update the configuration of the REST connector.